-It’s those times when I pull up my One Drop app during the day or check my blood sugar with my One Drop meter that I’m reminded of this.
+I'm reminded of this when I pull up my One Drop app during the day or check my blood sugar with my One Drop glucose meter.
 One Drop offers me a sharp reminder of my power to choose; the power I have, literally at my fingertips, to lead a healthier, more wonderful life, both for me and for my family.

-But in having diabetes and engaging in it every single day, it reminds me to be present, mindful, humble, and grateful for all the blessings life has to offer.
+But having diabetes and engaging in it every single day, I'm reminded to be present, mindful, humble, and grateful for all the blessings life has to offer.

-This is an empowering perspective, one I never had until I was diagnosed with diabetes.
+This is an empowering perspective and one I never had until I was diagnosed with diabetes.

-Diabetes has given me that glass-half-full outlook.
+Diabetes has given me that glass half-full outlook.
 With my diabetes, there’s always an opportunity for me to do better, to make better choices, and to live a better life.
-I’m now excited about making healthy choices for myself; at each juncture, I hold the power to make the best decision for myself because of the information I have in the palm of my hand.
+I’m now excited about making healthy choices for myself because at each juncture, I hold the power to make the best decision for myself thanks to the information I have in the palm of my hand.

 Diabetes is awesomeness and badassery for me.

-So, while I’ve lost a fully-working pancreas, I’ve gained clear accountability for taking charge of my own health.
-I’ve learned to think beyond the realms of disciplining my body and, instead, I choose to nourish it.
+So while I’ve lost a fully-working pancreas, I’ve gained clear accountability for taking charge of my own health.
+I’ve learned to think beyond the realms of disciplining my body.
+Instead, I choose to nourish it.

 My Urge to You

 We (and those before us) have come such a long way in diabetes advancements.
-But the current moment we’re in might just be the GOAT — the greatest of all time.
-We are absolutely on the brink of extraordinary possibility — we just have to figure out how to make it work for us.
+Thanks to these efforts, we now live on the brink of extraordinary possibility—we just have to figure out how to make it work for us.

-Over half the world's population owns a smartphone, a number that is expected to rise to 70% by 2020, proving that many people already have 24/7 access to better health with a swipe of their finger.
-Compare that to the 1 in 11 adults worldwide who has diabetes, known or unknown.
-And that doesn’t include the children living with diabetes.
+Over 80% of the world owns a smartphone, proving that many people already have 24/7 access to better health with a swipe of their finger.
+Compare that to the one in 11 adults worldwide who has diabetes, known or unknown.
+It's also worth noting that number doesn't include children living with diabetes.

 Clearly, there is a profound, global need for further advancements in diabetes care.
-And who better to lead the charge than us, the people living and breathing diabetes, every single day.
+And who better to lead the charge than us—the people living and breathing with diabetes—every single day.

-Let’s keep pushing — as a community, as a family — for change in the way we approach our health.
-We are already badass enough as it is; why not take it a step further?
+Let’s keep pushing—as a community, as a family—for change in the way we approach our health.
+We've already come so far; why not take it a step further?
 Why not empower even more people to take command of their health?